“botanical”

 ELIGIBILITY | The competition is open to all photographers both professional and amateur working in all photographic mediums and styles.
 International entries are welcomed.
 Work that has been previously exhibited in an A Smith Gallery competition is not eligible.
 We prefer not to accept images created with Artificial Intelligence at the present time due to the lack of clarity concerning copyright issues and the ongoing litigation associated with them.

-ONLINE EXHIBITION AND CATALOGUE | Jurors will be selecting 55 images in total.
-All artist included in the 55 images will receive the following:
+ONLINE EXHIBITION and CATALOGUE | Jurors will be selecting 47 images in total.
+All artist included in the 47 images will receive the following:

-2. The gallery will be featuring each of the 55 images on both Facebook and Instagram over the span of the exhibition.
+1. The gallery will be featuring each of the 47 images on both Facebook and Instagram over the span of the exhibition.

-3. Gallery Directors will be hosting a GalleryTalk and will discuss all 55 images.
+2. Gallery Directors will be hosting a GalleryTalk and will discuss all 47 images.
 The GalleryTalk will be posted in the blog section of the website.

-4. The online exhibition as well as the GalleryTalk will be permanently archived after the end of the exhibition period.
+5. The online exhibition as well as the GalleryTalk will be permanently archived after the end of the exhibition period.

-“THE 27” HARDBOUND EXHIBITION BOOK | 27 images from the total 55 images will be selected for “The 27”, a hardbound fine art book of the exhibition.
+“THE 27” HARDBOUND EXHIBITION BOOK | 27 images from the total 47 images will be selected for “The 27”, a hardbound fine art book of the exhibition.
 “The 27” will be available for purchase.
+Both the Juror and Director Award recipients will receive the hardbound exhibition book.

 NOTIFICATIONS | All photographers who have submitted an entry will receive an email notification of the juror’s selection as well as confirmation of your entry being received.
 Confirmation emails are sent directly from the gallery directors and may take a few hours to be sent.
 Please note that gallery emails often end up in spam folders.
 Please check your spam if you did not receive a confirmation email.
 If concerned, please email amanda@asmithgallery.com.

-AWARDS| The awards are as follows:
+AWARDS | The awards are as follows:

 Jurors Award – an online solo exhibition, “The 27” exhibition book and feature story on the gallery blog